ShifatShakhawat/shifat/README.md

 - 📫 How to reach me - **hello@shifatshakhawat.me**
 - 🔭 I’m currently working on hard and soft skills👩‍💻
-- 🌱 I’m currently practicing for SAT exam😤
 - 🥅 2026 Goal: Completing Undergraduation😵
 - 💬 Ask me about anything
-- 📫 How to reach me: Anywhere
 - 😄 Pronouns: He/Him🧍
-- ⚡ Fun fact: I like to play drums while studying with pen on the bench 🥁

 ### Socials: